i-tozer/substack-to-kindle/README.md

 # Substack to Kindle

 A Go application that converts Substack articles to EPUB, AZW3, or MOBI format and sends them to your Kindle device via email.
+It can also convert local PDF files to Kindle-compatible formats.

 ## Prerequisites